 Quality Control at Scale

 Quality control is where the platforms diverge most sharply in practice.
-Quillly's Ghostwriter pipeline includes built-in guardrails — brand voice configuration, SEO structure templates, and inline editing — that maintain consistency across hundreds of posts .
+Quillly's 4-step AI pipeline includes built-in guardrails — brand voice configuration, SEO structure templates, and inline editing — that maintain consistency across hundreds of posts .
 For teams thinking about AI content governance, this managed approach reduces the governance burden significantly.

 With n8n, quality control is entirely your responsibility.
 You define the prompts, the review steps, and the approval logic .
 This is powerful for teams with the capacity to build it — but for small businesses without a dedicated content ops function, it creates risk .